 Don’t Lose Your Mind, Lose Your Weight by Rujuta Diwekar

-Written in a tongue and cheek manner for urban upper class audience, the book makes an easy reading.
+Written in a tongue and cheek manner for the urban upper-class audience, the book makes an easy reading.
 I think the author could have avoided tangential remarks on people and situations that were not required for the book.
-She has tried to write as if she is talking to you, which is good, but I am not too much of a fan of mixing languages and use of colloquial language in writing, though this seems to be trend with latest generation of writers.
+She has tried to write as if she is talking to you, which is good.
+But I am not too much of a fan of mixing languages and use of colloquial language in writing.
+Though this seems to be the trend with the latest generation of writers.

-There is a whole chapter on Kareena Kapoor, how she got in touch with author, how she is the busiest star in town, how she is disciplined and followed the regime to the T and how she managed to attain size zero in Tashan and how she jokes about her size zero with Rujuta.
-Of course she may be the best reason for making the author who she is today, not to undermine her understanding of the subject.
+There is a whole chapter on Kareena Kapoor, how she got in touch with the author.
+How she is the busiest star in town, how she is disciplined.
+And followed the regime to the T and how she managed to attain size zero in Tashan and how she jokes about her size zero with Rujuta.
+Of course, she may be the best reason for making the author who she is today, not to undermine her understanding of the subject.
 To use your own language Rujuta ‘Had hoti hai yaar’.

 Buy Don’t Lose Your Mind, Lose Your Weight by Rujuta Diwekar at Amazon